Save $99 on eero Pro 6 + Install. Use Code EEROINSTALL

 (Image Source: Samsung)

-While OLED TVs can also display a wide range of colors, they can’t display bright colors, especially with HDR content.
+While OLED TVs can now display the same wide range of colors, they can’t display those colors as brightly, especially when it comes to HDR content.

 Winner: QLED